 For the preceding two years, Ludwell had been governor of Albemarle, but of his administration there nothing is known.

 Under Ludwell and his successors, until 1712, the northern settlements were administered by deputy governors, who, with one exception, were the immediate appointees of the governors resident at Charlestown.
 At the beginning of that period the two parts of the province began to be known respectively as North and South Carolina.
 Alexander Lillington and Thomas Harvey were the two deputy governors under Ludwell and Archdale.

 On the death of Deputy Governor Thomas Harvey, in 1699, Henderson Walker was President of the Council.
-By virtue of that office he became acting governor, and continued such till his death in 1704.
+By virtue of that office he became acting governor, and continued such till about a year before his death in 1704.
 The appointment of deputies was then resumed, and continued until 1712.

-Then Colonel Thomas Pollock was elected president, and brought the province to the close of the Tuscarora war.
-Pollock was again president for a brief time in 1722.
+Then Colonel Thomas Pollock was elected President of the Council, and brought the province to the close of the Tuscarora war.
+Pollock was again President for a brief time in 1722.
 But, with that exception, North Carolina had distinct governors of its own ever after 1713.